 Advice and guidance for completing assessments…

 Completing end of term assessment forms is a statutory requirement for each period of induction.
 They must be completed by the induction tutor/head/principal and must contain brief descriptive evidence of an NQTs progress towards embedding each element of the government teaching standards into their practise including part 2 - personal and professional conduct as well as stating clear development targets for the upcoming period even if an NQT is leaving your school/college - the next school/college will want to know exactly where an NQT is up to with induction, the same as you should expect if you were receiving an NQT who has partially completed induction elsewhere.
-For further guidance and a list of full example assessments, please see example assessments.

 Key points to remember when completing assessments: